GeorgeReznichenko/mw-angular/NOTES.md

 - add license file and info to package.json

 ## SERVE
-- for serving on device use "npm run start-no-libs-for-devices:sandbox" and open from your ip, i.e. https://192.168.2.70:4200
+- for serving on device use "npm run start-no-libs-for-devices:site" and open from your ip, i.e. https://192.168.2.70:4200

 ## TODO